BMO eclipse Visa Infinite Privilege* Card Review

 When applying for a new credit card, you want to take a look at what you’re getting in benefits in the first year compared to what you’re paying for the annual fee.
 Since the annual fee is $499, you need to get at least that if you’re considering the BMO eclipse Visa Infinite Privilege* card.

 Then there’s the annual lifestyle credit of $200 which you can double-dip in the first year.
-This credit resets January 1st, that means you can use it in the year you apply and then again come January 1st.
+This credit resets on January 1, which means you can use it in the year you apply and then again come January 1st.
 That’s a total of $400 in credit you can claim in the first year, but this trick only works if you cancel your card before your annual fee posts.

 For those who rely on credit card travel insurance, a comparable package purchased separately is worth about $200 a year.
 You could also argue that the extended warranty which triples the manufacturer’s warranty by up to 2 extra years is also worth quite a bit.

-How does the BMO eclipse Visa Infinite Privilege* card compare to others?
+How the BMO eclipse Visa Infinite Privilege* card compare to others

 I don’t think there’s one specific card you can compare the BMO eclipse Visa Infinite Privilege* card to since there are a few cards that have similar qualities depending on the benefits.
 Let’s look at the earn rate first and compare it to the American Express Cobalt and the Scotiabank Gold American Express cards.
 For simplicity, I’ve calculated the earn rates in cents.